Info-443-Spring-2023/project-2-Vue/README.md

 By adhering to ISP, Vue Router enables developers to separate concerns and keep components decoupled from unnecessary dependencies.
 Clients can interact with Vue Router through specific APIs like route configuration, programmatic navigation methods, navigation guards, and route parameters.
 This promotes a clean separation of responsibilities and improves code maintainability.
 If a component only needs to define routes and handle basic navigation, it can focus solely on the route configuration aspects of Vue Router without being burdened by other functionalities.
 This allows the component to remain lightweight and focused on its specific responsibilities.
 </p>
+The onBeforeRouteUpdate function provides a specific interface for registering a guard to be executed before a route update.
+It focuses on a single responsibility and provides a clear and concise method for implementing this particular functionality.
+Clients who want to register a guard for route updates can use this function without being forced to depend on any other unnecessary interfaces.The onBeforeRouteLeave function also adheres to the ISP by providing a specific interface for registering a guard to be executed before leaving a route.
+It encapsulates the responsibility of handling route leave guards and offers a straightforward method for clients to utilize this functionality independently.

 - Dependency Inversion Principle
 <p>
 Since Vue Router is primarily a low-level module that provides routing functionality to higher-level components and views within a Vue.js application.
 It is not responsible for managing dependencies or enforcing inversion of control.
 Developers can just define their own abstractions or interfaces that represent the routing functionality required by their components.
 By depending on these abstractions, rather than directly on the Vue Router instance, components become independent of the concrete router implementation.
 Rather than directly importing and using the Vue Router instance in a component, the component could depend on a custom router interface that provides the necessary routing methods and properties.
 This allows for easier substitution of different routing implementations or mocks during testing.
 </p>
+For example, onBeforeRouteUpdate and onBeforeRouteLeave functions in navigation guards directly depend on the implementation of the useFilteredGuard function, which in turn depends on the getCurrentInstance and useRouter functions.
+This violates the DIP because the high-level functions should not depend on the low-level implementation details.

+The RouterLink component violates DIP by directly importing and depending on the implementation of the resolveComponent and inject functions from Vue.
+Components should depend on abstractions rather than specific implementations.

 ## System Improvement
 Multiple actions may be taken to improve the Vue Router system's performance.
 The system's reaction times will be improved, network latency will be decreased, and resource use will be optimized.
 The following suggestions can be taken into account: